rdsea/IoTCloudSamples/README.md

 ## Acknowledgment

+The work is dated back from 2015.
 The work is partially supported by the [H2020 U-test project](http://www.u-test.eu) and the [H2020 Inter-IoT](http://www.inter-iot-project.eu/), with a lot of in-kind effort from students and also is benefited from our collaboration with industries, who share use cases and data.